 Healthcare Training is for any and all hospital or healthcare personnel who are working in a clinical setting.
-The CPR Hero offers American Heart Association BLS, ACLS, PALS, ECG/Pharmacology and Airway Management training.
+The CPR Hero offers American Heart Association First Aid and CPR Courses in the disciplines of BLS, ACLS, PALS, ECG/Pharmacology and Airway Management training.

 Electrocardiogram and Pharmacology was designed as a pre course for Advanced Cardiac Life Support (ACLS).
 The course provides students with a basic understanding of cardiac rhythm interpretation and drug administration for ACLS algorithms.
 Anyone can take this course with no prior knowledge to advanced cardiac care.